nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/rest-api/filtering.md

 ### Filtering by Custom Field

-To filter results by a custom field value, prepend `cf_` to the custom field name.
-For example, the following query will return only locations where a custom field named `foo` is equal to 123:
+To filter results by a custom field value, prepend `cf_` to the custom field key.
+For example, the following query will return only locations where a custom field with key `foo` is equal to 123:

 ```no-highlight
 GET /api/dcim/locations/?cf_foo=123